ttappr/adventofcode-2023/readme.md

 [Advent of Code 2023 site](https://adventofcode.com/2023) since, I believe, we aren't permitted to include copies of our individual puzzle data or the text to the problems in our posted projects.

+Each project has a *readme.md* file.
+These are just the text of the reddit posts I made to the AoC 2023 solutions threads as I completed each puzzle.